commitdev/zero/README.md

 - Install Zero by downloading the binary.

-Download the latest [Zero binary] for your systems archetecture.
-Unzip your downloaded package add copy the Zero binary to the desired location and add it to your system PATH.
+Download the latest [Zero binary] for your systems architecture.
+Unzip your downloaded package and copy the Zero binary to the desired location and add it to your system PATH.

 Zero currently supports:
 | System | Support|  Package Manager |